 Where the AIC began

 Australia's intelligence effort started in the lead-up to the First World War, when it emphasised counter-espionage.
 During the Second World War, the first parts of what became today's AIC sigint organisation were formed to support US and Australian forces in the Pacific.
-The Defence Signals Bureau (now known as the Defence Signals Directorate - DSD), formally came into existence in 1947.
+The Defence Signals Bureau (now known as the Australian Signals Directorate - ASD), formally came into existence in 1947.

 Following the Second World War, the sigint focus was on Soviet communications.
 Concern about our own security led to the establishment of the Australian Security Intelligence Organisation (ASIO) in 1949.
 Its immediate purpose was to pursue Russian spies.

 The Australian Secret Intelligence Service (ASIS) was formed in the Department of Defence in 1952.
 It was modelled on its British counterpart (MI6) and focused on collecting humint and conducting operations in peacetime.
 It was in 1954 that responsibility for ASIS shifted to what we now call the Foreign Minister, but it wasn't until 1977 that the existence of ASIS was publicly acknowledged.

 The AIC includes two assessment agencies.
 From the time of the Second World War the Department of Defence had an intelligence assessment arm.
 Following the war, it became the Joint Intelligence Bureau and then the Joint Intelligence Organisation in 1970, today we know it as the Defence Intelligence Organisation (DIO).
 The Office of National Assessments (ONA) was established as an independent agency in 1978, following a recommendation of the first Hope Royal Commission (more below).